manuelpepe/ReminderBot/README.md

 * Assing the role to the creator
 * Enable alerts (every 1 hour) to the channel #water-alerts.
 The alert will metnion the related @role to notify subscribers.

-Only members with the "Create Role" permission can create reminders.
+Only members with the "Manage Role" permission can create reminders.

 ### Subscribe to a reminder